top of page

 Pattern

 Geometric shapes and repetition of pattern are common themes within indigenous designs.
-Often, they represent geographic direction, calendar time and/or elements of the non-material world.
+Typically, they represent geographic direction, calendar time and/or elements of the non-material world.
 Others were used to designate specific tribes and regions.

 Symbol